-Tech giant Apple is reportedly planning to add iPhone 6 Plus to its list of vintage and obsolete products on December 31, limiting the support options that owners have.
+Tech giant Apple is reportedly planning to add iPhone 6 Plus to its list of vintage and obsolete products on December 31, limiting owners’ support options.

 Apple’s stores and Apple Authorized Service Providers will still offer repairs, subject to the availability of parts, reports MacRumors.